The Mathematics of Learning

 Attention Demand

-A card you've never seen demands maximum attention — it could be anything.
+A card you've never seen demands maximum attention; it could be anything.
 A card you've reviewed many times, whether you know it well or not, demands less attention because you've at least categorized it in your mind.
 The system measures this using the statistical uncertainty of your knowledge estimate:

 $$\text{Var}[\theta] = \frac{\alpha\beta}{(\alpha+\beta)^2(\alpha+\beta+1)}$$We normalize this into an attention score:

 $$\text{attention} = \sqrt{\frac{\text{Var}[\theta]}{0.25}}$$Maximum attention occurs at $\text{Beta}(1,1)$ (never seen).
-As evidence accumulates, attention drops toward zero regardless of whether the card is easy or hard — you've simply categorized it.
+As evidence accumulates, attention drops toward zero regardless of whether the card is easy or hard; you've simply categorized it.

 Mastery Factor

 As you get better at a card, it takes up less mental space.
-This isn't a sudden switch — it's a smooth curve where every small improvement in proficiency gives you a little more breathing room.
+This isn't a sudden switch.
+It's a smooth curve where every small improvement in proficiency gives you a little more breathing room.
 A card you're 80% confident about barely registers as cognitive load at all:

 $$m(\theta) = \frac{1}{1 + e^{12(\theta - 0.65)}}$$| $\theta$ | $m(\theta)$ | Relief |